 - (a) The Trust is subject to various legal proceedings and claims that arise in the ordinary course of business.
-Management and legal counsel evaluate all claims which are generally covered by Granite's insurance policies.
-Any liability from remaining claims is not probable to occur and would not have a material adverse effect on the combined financial statements.
-However, actual outcomes may differ from management's expectations. - (b) At December 31, 2018, the Trust's contractual commitments related to construction and development projects, the purchase of a property in the United States and the leasehold interest in two properties in Canada (note 3) amounted to approximately \$457.0 million. - (c) At December 31, 2018, the Trust had commitments on non-cancellable operating leases requiring future minimum annual rental payments as follows:
+Management evaluates all claims with the advice of legal counsel.
+Management believes these claims are generally covered by Granite's insurance policies and that any liability from remaining claims is not probable to occur and would not have a material adverse effect on the combined financial statements.
+However, actual outcomes may differ from management's expectations. - (b) At December 31, 2019, the Trust's contractual commitments related to construction and development projects, amounted to approximately \$63.8 million.
+In addition, Granite has agreed to acquire three state-of-the art facilities in the Netherlands for approximately \$129.5 million (€89 million).
+Currently under construction, the three properties are anticipated to be purchased in the second quarter of 2020 and a 0.1 million square foot expansion at one of the facilities will be completed in the first quarter of 2021.
+The commitment to purchase the three properties in the Netherlands is subject to customary closing conditions.